 Much of the new permanent job creation will occur in California's EDAs.
-Operations and maintenance jobs will be created more heavily in the Central Valley, historically less economically developed than the rest of the state, and the location of the planned heavy maintenance facility which will have around 1,000 employees, a large proportion of them skilled mechanical and electrical equipment personnel.
+Operations and maintenance jobs will be created more heavily in the Central Valley, historically less economically developed than the rest of the state.
 In particular the EDAs of Kings, Kerns, Madera, Merced, San Joaquin, Stanislaus, & Tulare, all with July 2009 unemployment of 13.9% or more, will attract a disproportionate share of the benefits as access improves from the HST operation made possible in part by the completion of the Corridor Program.